updated October 31st 2023

 3. Try motion

 Using motion such as rocking or swaying your baby while nursing them might help to reduce the distractions.
-You can use a carrier or a sling and walk around and nurse them while they are in it.
+You can use a baby carrier/wrap or a sling and walk around and nurse them while they are in it.
+It takes a little while to get the hang of it.

 4. Skin to Skin